-Other states, such as California, have asked local governments not to move the property tax deadline because public services depend on those tax dollars.
-Counties under these restrictions may still have a few options, though.
-For example, residents impacted by COVID-19 may be able to apply for a penalty cancellation or set up a payment plan for their overdue tax bills.
+In some states, residents impacted by COVID-19 may be able to apply for a penalty cancellation or set up a payment plan for their overdue tax bills.

 Check your locality’s website for more information.
 Depending on where you live, you might not be able to request a penalty cancellation until after the official tax deadline has passed.
 If you do request a penalty cancellation, be prepared to explain how you’ve been impacted by the coronavirus and to show documentation.Learn more about coronavirus and your finances

 Rachel Weatherly is a tax product specialist with Credit Karma Tax®.
 She studied accounting and finance at Western Carolina University and has also worked as a tax analyst.
 You can find her on LinkedIn.